Transparency

 Statutory Health Insurance vs. Private Health Insurance

 A defining feature of statutory health insurance is compulsory acceptance for all eligible persons.
-Unlike private health insurance, statutory health insurance funds are not permitted to exclude applicants based on age, health status, or health risks.
+Unlike the health insurance private system, German statutory health insurance funds are not permitted to exclude applicants based on age, health status, or health risks.
 Eligibility determines access, but once eligibility applies, admission is mandatory, and conditions are standardized.

 Core medical benefits under statutory health insurance are defined uniformly by law and apply equally across all statutory health insurance providers.
 These standardized core services leave no room for competition on essential medical care.